 - medical technology – medical devices for operating theatres, implants, insulin control

-- building services – heating, ventilation, air conditioning, energy use analysis, water treatment plants
+- building services – heating, ventilation, air conditioning, energy use analysis, water treatment plant

-- manufacturing – design, robots, assembly plants, industrial engineering, production management, minimisation of waste, vibration and noise
+- manufacturing – design of manufacturing equipment, robots, design of assembly plants, industrial engineering, production management, minimisation of waste, vibration and noise

-- controls – automatic control of industrial plants, instrumentation, hydraulics, pneumatics
+- controls – automatic control of industrial plant, instrumentation, hydraulics, pneumatics

 - materials – metallurgy, composites, polymers, structural failure, recycling.